banool/auslan_dictionary/README.md

 cd ios && ./publish_do_not_check_in.sh
 ```

-If you run into problems with this, run:
+If you run into problems with this, run some combination of these commands:
 ```
 brew reinstall fastlane
 rm Gemfile.lock
+sudo gem cleanup
+sudo gem update
+pod install
 ```

 To generate and upload screenshots: